lfrommelt/monty/2021/02_Variables_Assignments/02_Variables_Assignments_Ex.md

    :::

-# Thinking Outside the Box (20 points)
+# Thinking Outside the Box (Bonus)

 In the _Thinking Outside the Box_ exercises, we want to encourage you to play around with code, to try out creative solutions, and investigate about concepts that have not been explicitly mentioned in the lecture.
-To get to a solution, you can run the code, change things and run the code again, search the internet, ask a fellow student for tips or whatever helps you to solve the exercise.
+To get to a solution, you can run the code, change things and run the code again, search the internet, ask a fellow student for tips or whatever helps you to solve the exercise. &nbsp;

 1. What does this program do?
 2. What are the two 'things' that we did not cover in the lecture yet?
 What do they do and how can you use them?